USING ANALYTIC SOLUTIONS AND THE ANALYTIC ELEMENT METHOD FOR SOLVING GROUNDWATER PROBLEMS

 The short course will be held at Strack’s Hay Farm, W1666 Owen Valley Road, Nelson, Wisconsin 54756.

-There are numerous hotels and motels in the vicinity of the farm.
+There are several hotels and motels in the vicinity of the farm.
 For information on lodging, please contact Strack Consulting LLC.

 CONTINUING EDUCATION UNITS